 Christianity Art Museum, Utrecht

-The best Dutch collection, Roman Catholicism to Calvinism, exhibited in a former nun’s convent: Catharijneconvent
+The best Dutch collection, Roman Catholicism to Calvinism, exhibited in a former nun’s convent: the Catharijneconvent Museum

 Utrecht is the key religious center of Catholicism in the Netherlands, and it still is the seat of the Roman Catholic archbishop.
-Right in the center of Utrecht, we find the large Cathedral / Duomo (Dom) with its 110 meter high tower – and close by, on a beautiful tranquil canal, we find the most important museum of Christianity in the Netherlands.
+Right in the old center of Utrecht, we find the large Cathedral / Duomo (Dom) with its 110 meter high tower – and close by, on a beautiful tranquil canal, we find the most important museum of Christianity in the Netherlands.
 Named Catharijne convent, it exhibits objects from various religious branches in well designed spacious galleries.
 This museum has re-opend.
 Please book a time slot ticket for yourself and for the guide.
 New: Private Audio system available.

-As a guide, I am well informed about the branches of Christianity here.
+As a guide, I am well informed about the branches of Christianity shown here.